UNESCO-CMR/sql-migrator-py/README.md

 ### 2. Run the Script:

+| Before you run this command, ensure that the `mysql` command is accessible from the terminal.
+This can be done by adding the mysql command directory to your PATH variables.

+E.g., On Window and using XAMPP, this will likely be found in the directory `C:\xampp\mysql\bin`.
+On Mac, this will likely be found in `Applications/XAMPP/bin/mysql`.
+Add this directory to your PATH variables.
+Then reopen any closed commandline/terminal before proceeding.

 ##### Parameters
 - [SQL_DIR]: The PATH to the directory containing the SQL files.
 - [DATABASE]: Your database name.
 Required.